cdibbs/angular-typed-storage/README.md

 import { TypedStorage } from 'angular-typed-storage';

 // ...
-import * as vm from './view-models';
+import * as vm from './view-models'; // optional, if using VM refs instead of name strings.

 @NgModule({
     declarations: [